Maven Central Publishing Limits⚓︎

 If you are unsure whether your organization is affected, start with the Usage Center in Maven Central.
 It shows your organization's publishing activity across release size, file count, and release count.

-If your usage appears incorrect, your namespaces are not organized as expected, or you believe your community open source project may need an exemption, contact central-support@sonatype.com with the relevant namespace, organization, and a description of the issue.
+If your usage appears incorrect, your namespaces are not organized as expected, or you believe your community open source project may need higher limits or an exemption, contact central-support@sonatype.com with the relevant organization, namespace, and a description of the issue.

 For questions about higher-volume publishing capacity, Maven Central Publisher Pro, or commercial-scale publishing needs, contact Sonatype to discuss the right path for your organization.